 live on the Great Loop.
 I live on my boat and I am cruising full time.
 On average, I'm

-actually average cruising 273 days a year.
+actually cruising 273 days a year.
 Some days I may not go 10 miles.
-This is my
+This is my way of

 Therefore, what I do, is most likely not right for you.
-I am a much more frugal boater
+I have a very frugal (fuel efficient)

-than most.
+boat.
 I have to be as I am cruising farther and longer than most.
-I've learned an
+I've learned an awful lot

-awful lot out here about boats, boaters, people, history, and North America.
-I've owned
+out here about boats, boaters, people, history, and North America.
+I've owned over

-over dozens boats, I've taken six different ones around the Loop.
+dozens boats, I've taken seven different ones around the Loop.

 So. . .
 Don't do as I do.
 Instead, take & use only what fits your lifestyle and pocket book.

 My only goal and my only hope is that your "very first Loop" is every bit as safe, fun,